roys/java-hdl-webserver/README.md

  - Forward a port (please use some other high number port than 4567) from Internet to port 4567 to the computer running the server
  - Set up some kind of dynamic DNS (can often be done on the router itself, or you can use the computer running the server) to get a static hostname for IFTTT
  - Use the hostname and external port number when setting up IFTTT (described later)

+ #### 6. Up and running
+You should now be able to go to the server in a browser from a computer on the local network.
+The server is running on port 4567, so go to `http://<server ip address>:4567`.

+Next step is to [create some actions](#part-2-adding-commands-actions).

 #### Updating the server